-Litigation Funding Comparative Guide - - Australia
+Litigation Funding Comparative Guide

 Commercial legal finance, commonly known as ‘litigation funding', involves a commercial (for-profit) entity (‘funder') providing a litigant with meritorious claims (‘claimant') with funds, indemnities or both under a contract (‘funding agreement') to enable the claimant to initiate or pursue legal or arbitral proceedings seeking monetary remedies in respect of its claims.

-The finance provided is non-recourse, in that if the proceedings fail, the claimant is not required to meet any of the costs.
-The funder is paid solely out of any pecuniary recovery (eg, damages, settlement) achieved by the claimant in the event that the proceedings are successful.
+The finance provided is non-recourse, in that if the proceedings fail the claimant is not required to meet any of the costs.
+The funder is paid solely out of any pecuniary recovery (eg, damages, settlement) achieved by the claimant in the event the proceedings are successful.

 The funding agreement defines the funder's remuneration.
 Provided that the return from the funded litigation is sufficient – and subject to court approval in the case of funded class actions – on success, the funder will be entitled to reimbursement of all funds provided or expensed in supporting the proceedings plus a commission or fee calculated as a percentage of the claimant's recovery from the proceedings or as a multiple of the total amount invested (eg, a 2x or 3x multiplier).

-- as agreed (adverse costs) either under an indemnity given by the funder in the funding agreement or pursuant to an order of the court.
+If the proceedings are unsuccessful, the funder will lose its investment and be required to pay the defendant's costs (‘adverse costs') as ordered by the court or tribunal, or as agreed, either under an indemnity given by the funder in the funding agreement or pursuant to an order of the court.

 The funder may have also provided security for the defendant's costs during the proceedings.